awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1_prerequistes.md

     ![Image of Athena Query Editor](/Cost/200_Cloud_Intelligence/Images/AthenaS3.png?classes=lab_picture_small)

 1. Enter the path of the bucket created for Athena queries, it is recommended that you also select the AutoComplete option **NOTE:** The trailing “/” in the folder path is required!

+1. Make sure you configured s3 bucket results location for both Athena Query Editor and the 'Primary' Workgroup.

 ##### 2. Prepare CUR & Athena Integration
 {{% notice note %}}